Skip to main content

 Everyone was so shocked and horrified by the first big raid, because we had been assured that Berlin was safe.
 My mother said: “We must keep our faith in Herr Hitler.
 He will protect us!”

-My father, who was a first war veteran and had refused to join the Nazi Party, never said a word.
+My father, who was a veteran of World War One and who had refused to join the Nazi Party, never said a word.
 I suspect he knew that things were not going well.

 From then on, everyone was too frightened to stay at home and we headed to the neighbourhood bunker when the alarm sounded.
 The bunker had been built earlier in 1943, and it was just two blocks away.